Space, Time and Relativity

 Some modern theosophical writers are fond of publicizing the fact that Einstein had a copy of Blavatsky’s The Secret Doctrine on his desk.5 Unfortunately, the presence of a Secret Doctrine on one’s desk is not known to confer instant infallibility, even if one actually studies it!
-G. de Purucker took a more critical stance: ‘The theory of Relativity is founded on unquestionable essentials or points of truth, but the deductions drawn in many cases by many Relativist speculators appear to be mere “brain-mind” constructions or phantasies.’6
+G. de Purucker took a more critical stance: ‘The theory of relativity is founded on unquestionable points of truth, but the deductions drawn by many relativist speculators appear to be “brain-mind” constructions or fantasies.’6

 Einstein and the ether

 In the 19th century, scientists generally accepted the existence of a universal medium or ether, composed of a subtler kind of matter, through which light waves propagated, forces were transmitted, and – according to some theories – out of which matter was made.
 G. de Purucker says that the ether can be regarded as physical matter in its three highest states, beyond which lie astral, mental and spiritual realms.1 Blavatsky predicted back in 1888 that the ether would be rejected.2 And indeed, in the early part of the 20th century, the ether was officially abolished by science.
 A prominent role in its abandonment was played by Albert Einstein.